 Halfway to Hana Stand – Mile Marker 17

-It’s another great stop for banana bread or a bite to eat.
+It’s another great stop for banana bread or a quick bite.
 They serve hot dogs, cheeseburgers, freshly made sandwiches, fresh fruit, chips, and a variety of drinks.
 Conveniently, they also have a cash station and camera batteries in case you forget to bring them.

 Upper Waikani Falls at Mile Marker 19.
 There are called the 3 Bears after Goldie Locks & the 3 Bears.
 There is a large waterfall, a medium waterfall and a small waterfall.